purplecabbage/phonegap-plugins/iOS/AppiraterPlugin/README.md

 # AppiraterPlugin #
 by James Stuckey Weber

 This plugin allows you to call Appirater userDidSignificantEvent: from javascript.
+The other Appirater functions should be called in the AppDelegate class as specified by the Appirater install log.

 ## Adding the Plugin to your Project ##